tidyverse/tidyverse.org/content/blog/tidypredict-1-0-0/index.md

 </div>

-tidypredict is being used as the main parser for models used by the [orbital](https://orbital.tidymodels.org/) package.
+tidypredict is used as the primary parser for models employed by the [orbital](https://orbital.tidymodels.org/) package.
 This means that all the changes seen in this post also take effect when using orbital with tidymodels workflows.
 Such as using [`parsnip::linear_reg()`](https://parsnip.tidymodels.org/reference/linear_reg.html) with `engine = "glmnet"`.

 ## Acknowledgements